Referencing for Genealogists: Sources and Citation (Book Review)

 Despite its general usefulness with respect to learning about UK sources, the book’s underlying philosophies left me with mixed feelings.
 Don’t expect continuity with evidence analysis terminology advanced by genealogists in the United States.
 I was more surprised, though, that Macdonald eschews long-standing citation practices in the humanities.
 Most notably, he rejects use of the comma-punctuated style used in academia’s footnotes and endnotes, choosing instead to use the period-punctuated format of bibliographies.
 We are told that using two different formats for notes and bibliographies “is foolish” (31); though, we are also instructed to use shortened, generalized references in our bibliography for primary sources (129).
 The citation formats presented in this book will not fill the needs of those producing work for most US-based historical or genealogical journals.
 Those writers will need to turn to other style guides for direction—a reality noted by the author (25).

-proof.
+The book also avoids discussion of US-based developments in standards of proof.
 Rather than building on the concepts of analysis, correlation, and resolution of conflicts to reach a conclusion, Macdonald encourages a mathematically based nominal approach to genealogical proof.
 This means that “the greater the number of facts that match, the greater the likelihood of relatedness” (16).

 Referencing for Genealogists will be useful for more experienced researchers who have limited experience working with UK records and are looking for guidance on citation contents.
 It’s also beneficial for those wishing to publish in the journal that Macdonald edits.
 It will not, however, meet the needs of many researchers producing work for publication or those who want their citations to meet BCG standards.
 Researchers will need to use this text in conjunction with other style guides.
 By avoiding engagement with wider academic and genealogical practices and standards, the book limits its application and its audience.